 Lina Sergie Attar

 Founder and CEO, Karam Foundation (Syria/US)

 In the world of aid and development, well-intended yet problematic language often undermines the agency of the very people that humanitarians seek to serve.
 Imposing concepts, out-of-touch expectations, and buzzword values create deep divisions between organizations and communities that upend the collective goal of creating lasting and positive change.
-In her presentation, Lina Sergie Attar deconstructs some of these popular concepts and proposes a shift in the narrative through stories and lived experiences of Syrian refugees.
+Lina Sergie Attar deconstructs some of these popular concepts and proposes a shift in the narrative through stories and lived experiences of Syrian refugees.

 Director, The New Humanitarian